Geography of Bhutan: Valleys

 Bhutan's valleys are carved into the Himalaya by its rivers, fed by glacial melt and monsoon rains.
 Much of the Bhutanese population is concentrated in valleys and lowlands, separated by rugged southward spurs of the Inner Himalaya.
 Despite modernization and development of transport in Bhutan, including a national highway system, travel from one valley to the next remains difficult.
 Western valleys are bound to the east by the Black Mountains in central Bhutan, which form a watershed between two major river systems, the Mo Chhu (Sankosh River) and the Drangme Chhu.
 Central valleys are separated from the east by the Donga Range.
 The more isolated mountain valleys protect several tiny, distinct cultural and linguistic groups.

+Forests

+In Bhutan forest cover is around 71% of the total land area, equivalent to 2,725,080 hectares (ha) of forest in 2020, up from 2,506,720 hectares (ha) in 1990.
+In 2020, naturally regenerating forest covered 2,704,260 hectares (ha) and planted forest covered 20,820 hectares (ha).
+Of the naturally regenerating forest 15% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 41% of the forest area was found within protected areas.
+For the year 2015, 100% of the forest area was reported to be under public ownership.